Skip to content

 An asian hornet perches a branch whilst holding a yellow wasp in its mandibles.

-Yellow-legged Asian hornet
+Yellow-legged Asian Hornet

 Vespa velutina